 Borderline Intellectual Functioning is a designation for some individuals who find it hard to learn some information.
 It sometimes gets confused and mixed up with several types of ADHD or the older label ADD.

-The definition of BIF is total determined by the persons IQ score.
+The definition of BIF is totally determined by the person’s IQ score.
 Stay with me here as I explain this.
 I will give you the exact numbers as we go.

 There is also a lot of prejudice about anyone with a low I.Q. score even though some low I.Q. scoring people are extremely talented in areas that are not captured on an I.Q. test.

-The companies that make the tests try to improve the test over time but there is only so much you can do in trying to give a test that somehow is meant to sum up a person’s abilities.
+The companies that make the tests try to improve the test over time but there is only so much you can do in trying to give a test that somehow is meant, to sum up, a person’s abilities.
 We believe that I. Q. is made up, not of one single ability, but a whole host of talents.
-Verbal and mathematical talents are easy to capture with a written tests, musical, artistic and athletic talents may not show so much.
+Verbal and mathematical talents are easy to capture with a written test, musical, artistic, and athletic talents may not show up so much.